Aung-Zaw-Phyo/ninja_hr/README.md

 - Employee attendance pdf export
 - ....

-## What plug-in and package include in this project
+## What plug-in and package use in this project

 - Jquery Datatable (Serverside rendering)
 - Laravel spatie permission